VPNs & Privacy

 If a VPN configuration is installed and active on a device where iCloud Private Relay is enabled, the VPN configuration will determine the routing of internet connections that would otherwise be protected by Private Relay.

 Not all of your device’s network traffic will be routed through an active VPN.
 If an app developer specifies a required type of connection for their app, such as mobile only, network traffic from that app is excluded in active VPN configurations.
-On iOS and iPadOS devices, your VPN provider can choose to override this choice and prevent most apps, services and system functions from routing network traffic outside of an active VPN configuration.
+On iOS, iPadOS and visionOS devices, your VPN provider can choose to override this choice and prevent most apps, services and system functions from routing network traffic outside of an active VPN configuration.

 Some traffic that is necessary for essential system services will not be routed through an active VPN configuration, such as direct connections with your local network’s routers (which are necessary to establish and maintain a network connection), and certain mobile services that work only on mobile networks (which may include Visual Voicemail, where available).